DangPham112000/blog/engineerblog/content/docs/research/scale.md

 ## Caching

-Everything stored on frontend can be changed by the user so this is potential security vulnerability.
+Everything stored on frontend can be changed by the user so this is potential security vulnerability

-This is the main difference between backend and frontend caching, backend caching can't be edited by the user.
+This is the main difference between backend and frontend caching, backend caching can't be edited by the user

 ![caching](/research/scale/caching.png)

 ### Frontend

 On the frontend, a browser or the client application caches data like a header image the first time your user accesses it.
-The next time they access that same content, the frontend loads the cached files to improve performance.
+The next time they access that same content, the frontend loads the cached files to improve performance

 #### Browser caching